intio/headless-wm/README.md

-It has no keybindings, no window decorations, no workspaces; it's almost completely bare-bones except for keeping a list of active/managed clients which can be manipulated through a (TODO) HTTP API.
+It has no keybindings, no window decorations, no workspaces; it's almost completely bare-bones except for keeping a list of active/managed clients, which can be manipulated through an HTTP API.

 ## Lineage